Business Automation

 1. Use domain-specific NLU models, not generic models.
 A general-purpose NLU model fine-tuned on your organization's actual call transcripts will outperform a generic model by 15–25% on intent classification accuracy.
 Most platforms support custom model fine-tuning from existing call recordings.

 2. Design for graceful degradation, not binary success/failure.
-When confidence is low, the AI should ask a clarifying question ('I want to make sure I route you correctly — are you calling about your existing policy or starting a new one?') rather than either making a low-confidence routing decision or playing an error message.',
+When confidence is low, the AI should ask a clarifying question ('I want to make sure I route you correctly — are you calling about your existing policy or starting a new one?') rather than either making a low-confidence routing decision or playing an error message.

 3. Monitor intent misclassification in real time.
 Review routing accuracy weekly during the first 90 days.
 Every misrouted call leaves an evidence trail in the routing logs.
 Identify the top 5 misclassified intent categories and tune the model configuration for those specific cases.